When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Your child won’t know the difference between the languages.

-They will mix up both languages which will create problems for them.
+They will mix up both languages constantly.

 Bilingual Children FAQs